Amanda Gorman: Inauguration poem and acclaim (2021–present)

 Gorman made the cover of Time magazine's February 2021 issue.
 In March 2021, Gorman said she was racially profiled by a security guard near her home, and tweeted afterwards, "He left, no apology.
 This is the reality of black girls: One day you're called an icon, the next day, a threat."
 She later tweeted, "In a sense, he was right.
-I Am a Threat: a threat to injustice, to inequality, to ignorance.
+I AM A THREAT: a threat to injustice, to inequality, to ignorance.
 Anyone who speaks the truth and walks with hope is an obvious and fatal danger to the powers that be.
 A threat and proud."

 Gorman, who was photographed by Annie Leibovitz for the cover-story of the May edition of Vogue – the first poet ever to have been thus featured by the magazine – has said she has turned down $17 million in offers for endorsements that did not "speak to" her.
 In September 2021, it was announced that Gorman would become the first Estée Lauder "Global Changemaker", as a representative of the brand in ad campaigns and speaking events, in addition to work with the company's grantmaking program to promote literacy for girls and women.
 On September 13, 2021, she co-hosted the Met Gala, alongside actor Timothée Chalamet, singer Billie Eilish, and tennis player Naomi Osaka.

-In the wake of the May 2022 Robb Elementary School shooting in Uvalde, Texas, Gorman published a short poem on Twitter and encouraged action to promote gun safety, as well as penning the poem, “Hymn for the Hurting.”
+In the wake of the May 2022 Robb Elementary School shooting in Uvalde, Texas, Gorman published a short poem on Twitter and encouraged action to promote gun safety, as well as penning the poem, "Hymn for the Hurting."
+This poem was set to music by Brian Field under the title "Everything Hurts," and premiered by the Nashville Symphony in October 2025, with the multi-Grammy winning vocalist J'Nai Bridges.
 She continued to express her support for Roe v.
 Wade and abortion rights in a poem posted on Twitter on June 24, 2022, which includes the line, "We will not let Roe v.
 Wade slowly fade."

+Access to "The Hill We Climb" was restricted at the Bob Graham Education Center in Miami Lakes, Florida, in 2023 based on a filed complaint.
+In response, Gorman wrote: "Robbing children of the chance to find their voices in literature is a violation of their right to free thought and free speech."

+Gorman was a speaker at the 2024 Democratic National Convention.